LeaDalibard/angular-workshop/README.md

 5. In **add-people.component.ts**, import famousPeopleService, and passed it as an argument in your constructor.
 Add the `onSubmit()` method which take value from the form and use a addFamousPeople method from Services to pass it to your form FamousPeople.
+You can now replace your initial famousPeople Array by an empty one, as you will be filling it yourself.

 6. Add a delete button in **famous-people-list.component.ts** and onClick call a method `deleteFamousPeople`in famousPeopleService.